 Cambree Smith serves as the organization’s President of the General Assembly.
 Her primary role is to act as a visionary, and an executive.
 Cambree’s biggest goal is to ensure higher education is affordable and widely available for all North Dakotans.

-Cambree is a Pre-Law student studying Sociology as a sophomore at Minot State University.
+Cambree is a Pre-Law student studying Sociology and Management as a sophomore at Minot State University.
 She likes traveling, yoga, and spending time with her family.

 Vice President of Governmental Affairs